Advisory Board | NC State ISE

 - Owner of JWJ Energy

-Before working with the EDF Group, Johnson was senior vice president at Louis Dreyfus Corp, responsible for business development in the energy sector.
-He previously spent 16 years in various engineering, finance and corporate capacities at Duke Energy.
-He also served on the Board of Visitors of the Nicholas School of the Environment at Duke University and was active in developing the Energy and Environment program within the Nicholas School.
-Johnson earned his BS in Industrial Engineering in 1978 from NC State University.
+He served on the Executive Committee of the Board of Visitors of the Nicholas School of the Environment at Duke University and was active in developing the Energy and Environment program within the Nicholas School.
+He earned his BS in Industrial Engineering in 1978 from NC State University.

 Angela Lanning